 - Watkins Glen State Park

-Finger Lakes with kids and dogs is a great weekend getaway or week vacation.
+Budget Travel to Finger Lakes with Kids and Dogs is a great weekend getaway or week vacation.
 There’s so much affordable family fun.
 We had put this trip off for a while thinking we wouldn’t get to enjoy wineries while visiting there but we found it was easy to balance family fun with family-friendly Fingerlake Wineries.

 Join the AffordableFamilyTravel.com Crew on Facebook to share tips and tricks for affordable family travel.